ikeawesom/ArtGen/README.md

 ## Contributing

-NextJS is the main backend framework for this platform.
-Read the [NextJS docs](https://nextjs.org/docs) before contributing!
+ReactJS and NextJS are the main development frameworks for this platform.
+Read about [NextJS](https://nextjs.org/docs) and [ReactJS](https://react.dev/learn) before contributing!

 <b>Note:</b> This site uses `app` routing, which removes the traditional `pages` and `src` dirs.